thenolans/munchkin-game-tracker/README.md

 ### Purpose

-Annoyed with the constant crossing out of levels when keeping score on paper and pencil only to lose track of player attributes throughout the game, I built a game tracker application to manage many of the player attributes such as their current level, combat bonuses, discard eligibility, and many more.
+Annoyed with the constant crossing out of levels when keeping score on paper and pencil only to lose track of player attributes throughout the game, I built a game tracker application to manage current level, combat bonuses, discard eligibility, and other player attributes.

 ### Development Focus